Chikungunya: Global Update

 Travel Health Notice

-Chikungunya is a disease caused by the chikungunya virus which typically causes fever along with an arthritis-like pain in the joints and a rash.
+Chikungunya is a disease caused by the chikungunya virus which typically causes fever, along with an arthritis-like pain in the joints and a rash.
 It is spread to humans through the bite of an infected mosquito.
 Although caused by a different virus, the symptoms of chikungunya can appear very similar to those of dengue fever.
 There is no vaccine or medication that protects against chikungunya virus.

 - If you develop symptoms similar to chikungunya when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.